-Our practice has a strict ethical policy of NOT writing reviews and endorsements about our OWN surgeons on reviews sites, forums and discussion boards.
+Our practice has a strict ethical policy of not writing reviews and endorsements about our OWN surgeons on either; reviews sites, forums or discussion boards.
 We wish that all medical staff had the same ethics.

 You can easily find these sorts of review sites by typing in the name of the surgeon and the word “reviews”.
-Be very careful about what you are reading.
+But be very careful about what you are reading.

 Be Wary of Bad or Negative Surgeon Reviews

-Some BAD reviews on plastic surgeon websites have been traced back to reviewers that are NOT even patients of the clinic but are in fact competitors and some surgeons have sued people writing unreasonable negative reviews.
+Some bad reviews on plastic surgeon websites have been traced back to reviewers that are NOT even patients of the clinic but are in fact competitors.

 How do fake negative or bad reviews happen?